Stop Wasting Budget on the Wrong Meta Ads Objectives

 Mistake 4: Moving up the funnel

 You started your campaign and then… nothing.
-No sales, leads or app downloads.
+No leads or sales.

 Your initial thought might be: “Okay, if these goals don’t work, we’ll move up the funnel to start generating results.”